Cannabis in Texas

 The 2017 Houston, Texas Cannabidiol Superbowl Conference.
 A panel of scientists, along with 7 ex-NFL players presented a case for using CBD products.

 Cannabis in Texas is illegal for recreational use.
 Possession of up to two ounces is a class B misdemeanor, punishable by up to 180 days in prison and a fine of up to $2000.
 In May 2025, the Texas Legislature passed Senate Bill 3, a law banning the sale and possession of hemp-derived products containing any amount of THC, effectively criminalizing much of the state’s legal hemp industry starting September 1.
 As of June 22, Governor Greg Abbott has decided to veto the bill, calling for regulation instead of a full prohibition.
-A special session will be held on July 21 to discuss the matter.
+A special session was held on July 21 to discuss the matter.

 Medical use is allowed only in the form of low-THC cannabis oil, less than 1% THC with a doctor's approval and less than 0.3% THC without.
 Legislation allowing for medical use was first approved in 2015.

 Prior to 1973, Texas had the harshest cannabis laws of any state in the nation, with possession of any amount classified as a felony offense punishable by two years to life in prison.
 Possession was banned statewide in 1931.

 History

 Early history

 John Gregory Bourke described the use of "mariguan", which he identifies as Cannabis indica or Indian hemp, by Mexican residents of the Rio Grande region of Texas in 1894.
-He described its uses for the treatment of asthma, to expedite delivery, to keep away witches, and as a love-philtre.
+He described its uses for treating asthma, expediting delivery, warding off witches, and as a love-philtre.
 He also wrote that many Mexicans added the herb to their cigarritos or mescal, often taking a bite of sugar afterward to intensify the effect.
 Bourke wrote that because it was often used in a mixture with toloachi (which he inaccurately describes as Datura stramonium), mariguan was one of the several plants known as "loco weed".
 Bourke compared mariguan to hasheesh, which he called "one of the greatest curses of the East", citing reports that users "become maniacs and are apt to commit all sorts of acts of violence and murder", causing degeneration of the body and an idiotic appearance, and mentioned laws against sale of hasheesh "in most Eastern countries".